 Played By: J. K. Simmons

 J. K. Simmons is the sort of chameleon who can affably sell Farmers Insurance, turn around and win an Oscar for terrorizing Miles Teller, and then go straight back to the former without missing a beat.
-But one of Simmons’ great demonstrations of his acting chops that receives far less attention is his grade A fatherly turn as Mac MacGuff in Juno.
-Though in some regards overshadowed by the various larger-than-life characters that populate the film, Mac’s soft-spoken, steady presence provides the film with a much-needed dimension of a more grounded realism.
-Faced with the non-ideal parenting situation of his teenage daughter’s pregnancy (aka Walter Stratford’s worst nightmare), Mac honestly expresses his disappointment and frustration, but never lets these feelings get in the way with being a reliable and supportive presence in Juno’s life.
+But one of Simmons’ great demonstrations of his acting chops that receive far less attention is his grade A fatherly turn as Mac MacGuff in Juno.
+Though in some regards overshadowed by the various larger-than-life characters that populate the film, Mac’s soft-spoken, steady presence provides the film with a much-needed dimension of more grounded realism.
+Faced with the non-ideal parenting situation of his teenage daughter’s pregnancy (aka Walter Stratford’s worst nightmare), Mac honestly expresses his disappointment and frustration but never lets these feelings get in the way of being a reliable and supportive presence in Juno’s life.
 He can’t magically make her problems disappear, but he somehow seems to know just what to say when something most needs to be said.

 Great dad line: “Yeah sure you have [found a person who loves you for who you are]—your old D-A-D!
 You know I’ll always be there to love you and support you no matter what kind of pickle you’re in… Obviously.”

-Bob Parr, The Incredibles and The Incredibles 2
+Bob Parr, The Incredibles and Incredibles 2

 Voiced By: Craig T. Nelson

 While the first installment shows Bob “Mr. Incredible” Parr to be a good dad, the long-awaited sequel demonstrates him to be a great one.
 While the Mr. Mom plot line is a little outdated considering paternal involvement in childcare is no longer the novelty it once was, with Pew Research Center estimating there are now around 2 million stay-at-home dads in the U.S., Mr. Incredible takes his struggles with domesticity hard not just because he wants to be out fighting crime, but because he genuinely wants to be a really good dad.
-And he is—the kind of dad willing to stay up half the night re-learning math in order to help his son with homework, or attempt to fix his teenage daughter’s dating problems.
+And he is—the kind of dad willing to stay up half the night re-learning math in order to help his son with homework or attempt to fix his teenage daughter’s dating problems.